-For many business owners, this can make their heart jump into their throats in terror.
+For many business owners, getting more reviews on Google can make their hearts jump into their throats in terror.
 They assume it’s a negative review and that they might lose business because of it.
 However, most customers are looking for some positive feedback when making a buying decision.
-It’s time to develop your online review management strategy.
+It’s time to get more positive reviews on Google.

 The phrase “online reputation management” can be found everywhere talking about how digital platforms can change how people operate their businesses and might even push them out of business.

-Let’s start with a simple idea: The digital world is going to change your business.
+Let’s start with a simple idea: The internet is going to change your business.
 Period.

 The question is: Will you learn to make it a superpower or let it destroy your business?